Corporate social responsibility: Human resources

 A CSR program can be an aid to recruitment and retention, particularly within the competitive graduate student market.
 Potential recruits often consider a firm's CSR policy.
 CSR can also help improve the perception of a company among its staff, particularly when staff can become involved through payroll giving, fundraising activities, or community volunteering.
 CSR has been credited with encouraging customer orientation among customer-facing employees.

 CSR is known for impacting employee turnover.
 Several executives suggest that employees are their most valuable asset and that the ability to retain them leads to organizational success.
 Socially responsible activities promote fairness, which in turn generates lower employee turnover.
-On the other hand, if irresponsible behavior is demonstrated by a firm, employees may view this behavior as negative.
-Proponents argue that treating employees well with competitive pay and good benefits is seen as socially responsible behavior and therefore reduces employee turnover.
+On the other hand, if a firm demonstrates irresponsible behavior, employees may view this behavior as negative.
+Proponents argue that treating employees well with competitive pay and good benefits is seen as socially responsible behavior and, therefore, reduces employee turnover.
 Executives have a strong desire for building a positive work context that benefits CSR and the company as a whole.
 This interest is driven particularly by the realization that a positive work environment can result in desirable outcomes such as more favorable job attitudes and increased work performance.

 The IBM Institute for Business Value surveyed 250 business leaders worldwide in 2008.
 The survey showed that businesses have assimilated a much more strategic view with 68% of companies utilizing CSR as an opportunity and part of a sustainable growth strategy.
 Developing and implementing a CSR strategy represents a unique opportunity to benefit the company.
 However, only 31% of businesses surveyed engaged their employees on the company's CSR objectives and initiatives.
 Employee engagement on CSR initiatives can be a powerful recruitment and retention tool.
 Moreover, employees tend to avoid employers with a bad reputation.

 Risk management

 Managing risk is an important executive responsibility.
 Reputations that take decades to build up can be ruined in hours through corruption scandals or environmental accidents.
 These situations draw unwanted attention from regulators, courts, governments, and the media.
 CSR can limit these risks.

 Sustainability is key to resilience across value chains.
 As companies prefer working with long-lasting partners, those that have implemented CSR practices will be preferred over ones that have not in order to minimize reputational as well as other damages.
 High levels of CSR compliance within supply chains (including Tier 1 and beyond) will also help reduce vulnerabilities and eliminate environmental, social, and economic risks through implementing a sustainability-focused procurement strategy.

-With effective CSR policies, a company is better situated to mitigate legislative and legal risks through complying with emerging CSR-related laws and regulations, preempting costly lawsuits and non-compliance actions, and addressing sources of non-compliance by fostering corporate alignment around the relevant issues.
+With effective CSR policies, a company can better mitigate legislative and legal risks by complying with emerging CSR-related laws and regulations, preempting costly lawsuits and non-compliance actions, and addressing sources of non-compliance by fostering corporate alignment around the relevant issues.